kindofdev/hacker-news-aggregator/README.md

 This project is not a production-ready one, just an exercise trying to achieve the requirements above, efficiency, performance and readability.
 In a production context, most probably, I would have made other decisions like using libraries/frameworks.
 Say a logger library.
 Also I would have used a streaming library/framework for instance **Conduit**, **Kafka**, **Flink** or **Streamly** for example.
 My intention with current design has been to play with Haskell concurrency primitives and have fun.

-**Hacker News Bug** :  There's an issue with the API (see below details).
-In these cases the program terminates with an managed error:
+**Hacker News Bug** :  There's an issue with the API (see below for details).
+In these cases the program terminates with a managed error:

 > "commentAggregator - HackerNews API error : HN returned a NULL value for a comment request"